Minor-League-Esports/warden/COMMANDS.md

 ```

 Warden displays instructions and a **Report User** button.
 The button opens the report form, which accepts a target by
 MLE username, Discord ID, or MLE ID and collects the report details.
+After submission, the moderator report thread also
+contains the subject's moderation summary, including current points, warning count, case count, and the **View History**
+button.

 ### `/report evidence`